On this page:

 **Note** Following the leasing of the Lothian Chambers to the French Consulate in 2017, Registration Services moved to 253 High Street (part of the City Chambers).
 You can read about the replacement wedding venue here.
-The information about Lothian Chambers will be updated when the new French Consulate building is ready to welcome wedding guests in future.
+The information below might be updated when the new French Consulate building is ready to welcome wedding guests in future.

 We’ve photographed and filmed many weddings at Lothian Chambers and always enjoy being there.
-Read on for useful information about weddings at Lothian Chambers and contact us as we’d love to photograph or film your wedding day.
+Read on for useful information about weddings at this registry office venue and contact us as we’d love to photograph or film your wedding day.

-Constructed in 1904, Lothian Chambers was designed by architect James McIntyre Henry.
+Constructed in 1904, Lothian Chambers was designed by architect James Macintyre Henry.
 Featuring three different suites for weddings, you’ll find a room size suitable for most weddings.
-I’ve photographed weddings at Lothian Chambers with just five people present – the Bride and Groom, the Registrar, a witness and me photographing/being the second witness.
-I’ve also photographed weddings at Lothian Chambers with almost 100 guests present – there is something to cater for all requirements.
+We’ve photographed weddings with just five people present – the Bride and Groom, the Registrar, a witness and us photographing/being the second witness.
+We’ve also photographed weddings with almost 100 guests present – there are rooms with space to cater for all requirements.

 When guests arrive at Lothian Chambers, they usually wait on the gathering space in the lower part of the building.
-This modern addition to Lothian Chambers is contemporary in style and a great place to photograph the wedding party and guests if the weather isn’t favourable.
+This modern addition to the building is contemporary in style and a great place to photograph the wedding party and guests if the weather isn’t favourable.

-From the gathering space, guests make their way up Lothian Chambers’ impressive red-carpeted staircase (there’s also a lift available for easier access for the infirm, less able or parents with pushchairs).
+From the gathering space, guests make their way up the impressive red-carpeted staircase (there’s also a lift available for easier access for the infirm, less able or parents with pushchairs).

 After the wedding ceremony, the newly-weds sign their marriage schedule at a decorative desk located at the front of the room – always a great photo opportunity for everyone!

 The Melbourne Suite consists of 2 adjoining rooms which can be used together or separately.
-Overlooking Melbourne Place on George IV Bridge, The Melbourne Suite can accommodate up to 40 guests plus the couple and their witnesses.
-There is beautiful wood doors and window surrounds as well as a marble fireplace.
+The Melbourne Suite can accommodate up to 40 guests plus the couple and their witnesses.
+There are beautiful wood doors and window surrounds as well as a marble fireplace.
 Located at the rear of the suite is the signing table.

-The McIntyre Suite is the smallest of the three suites available for weddings at Lothian Chambers.
-Up to 24 guests, in addition to the couple and their witnesses, can be accommodated in The McIntyre Suite.
+The Macintyre Suite is the smallest of the three suites available for weddings.
+Up to 24 guests, in addition to the couple and their witnesses, can be accommodated in The Mcintyre Suite.
 As with the Melbourne Suite, there are beautiful wood doors and window surrounds as well as a marble fireplace.
 Located at the front of the Suite is the signing table.

-The Melbourne Suite and The McIntyre Suite share a small anteroom which can be used by the couple and their witnesses before entering either suite.
+The Melbourne Suite and The Macintyre Suite share a small anteroom which can be used by the couple and their witnesses before entering either suite.

 After your wedding at Lothian Chambers Registrars Office, it’s usually time to take photos of the guests and newly-weds.
-Over time I’ve found that the following timeline works well:
+Over time we’ve found that the following timeline works well: